Quality Management (QM) Programme

 Quality Management Programme

-Despite the challenges related to the COVID-19 pandemic, which made it necessary once more to reorganise and redeploy resources in 2021, the EDQM successfully continued to co-ordinate their activities and carry out the work programmes of the General European Network of OMCLs (GEON) including the Quality Management programme of the network.
+Despite the challenges brought by the COVID-19 pandemic, which meant that resources once again had to be reorganised and redeployed in the first half of the year, the EDQM successfully continued to co-ordinate the activities and implement the work programmes – including the Quality Management (QM) programme – of the General European Network of OMCLs (GEON).

-Harmonising Quality Management Systems (QMSs) among OMCLs and achieving appropriate quality levels that enable mutual recognition of test results between members (for example, official batch release testing of biologicals, market surveillance of authorised medicines and falsified medicines testing) remain the principal goals of this programme.
+The primary aims of the GEON QM programme remain harmonising quality management systems (QMS) across the Network and achieving appropriate quality levels that make mutual recognition of test results between members possible for a variety of testing schemes, including official batch release testing of biologicals, market surveillance of authorised medicines and falsified medicines testing.

 Mutual Joint Audits/Visits and Training Visits

-A system of Mutual Joint Audits and Visits (MJAs/MJVs) is in place within the Network to assess the compliance of OMCLs with the quality requirements laid down in ISO/IEC 17025, the Network’s QM guidelines and the European Pharmacopoeia.
+The Network has a system of Mutual Joint Audits and Visits (MJAs/MJVs) in place to assess the compliance of OMCLs with the quality requirements laid down in ISO/IEC 17025, the Network’s QM guidelines and the European Pharmacopoeia.

 OMCL Network Quality Management Documents

-During 2021, five Guidelines and one new Recommendation document were adopted:
+Three Guidelines and one Recommendation document were adopted in 2022:

-The EDQM’s coordination activities with respect to the QM programme are ISO 9001 certified by AFNOR Certification and audited on a regular basis.
-The last audit took place in February 2022.
+The EDQM’s co-ordination activities with respect to the QM programme are ISO 9001 certified by AFNOR Certification and audited on a regular basis.